SylviaRemington/car-ninja/README.md

 good for my level, I'll make a trello and then submit it.
 Just wanted to make sure I'm on the right track."

-# After researching online, here's kind of a basic format:
+## After researching online, here's kind of a basic format:
 - For a Simple Web Version I could make a beginner version like this:
 - Fruit/aka Cars (images or colored circles) appear on screen.
 - You click the car to “slice” it before it disappears.
 - Add a “splat” effect and a score.
 - Bonus: some “bombs”/"potholes" you shouldn’t click!
 - I don’t need real swiping — clicking is enough to capture the feel.
-I just substitute cars for fruit
+I just substitute cars for fruit.

 ## Pseudocode Delineated Below:
-# Basic SetUp
+### Basic SetUp
 1. Design the game grid layout using HTML/CSS/Flexbox (html, css)
 2. Create a "score display" area on the screen - to update the score. (html using a div element / css custom font, size, color, position / js updates the number